lab-code/coding-versioning/docs/coding-style.md

 # Overview

 # General guide
+This is a section of general style, dos and don'ts.
+For language specific requirements and better tips, go to language specific section.
+Examples here use variety of languages to better illustrate the concepts.
 ## Better coding
 #### Self sustaining code
-Functions and classes shoudl be, where possible, independent on other classes and inputs.
+Functions and classes should be, where possible, independent on other classes and inputs.
 If a function requires a special input that only another function provides, there is then a question whether it wouldn't be better to combine both.
 Exception is usually preprocessing.

 Use default types where possible - don't pass classes or structs or lists into toher functions if not absolutely necessary.
 It makes code effective but also less understandable as you look at a function which accepts list of settings and its not clear what that list contains.
 Comments in the function with description of the list create useless texts, as the list is already defined elsewhere and makes everything bloated and hard to sustain.
 Imagine that you want to make change to the list structure, remove fields etc - then you need to look for all functions that used it and check, if they still work - boring and bothersome.
 ```matlab